wagtail/wagtail/docs/contributing/documentation_modes.md

 Tutorials are designed to be **learning-oriented** resources that guide newcomers through a specific topic.
 To help effective learning, tutorials should provide examples to illustrate the subjects they cover.

 Tutorials may not necessarily follow best practices.
 They are designed to make it easier to get started.
 A tutorial is concrete and particular.
-It must be repeatable, instill confidence, and should result in success, every time, for every learner.
+It must be repeatable, instil confidence, and should result in success, every time, for every learner.

 ### Do